bast/history-window/README.md

 ## Status and roadmap

-There are rough edges.
+- There are rough edges.
 Improvements are welcome.
+- Resizing kind of works, but requires a `clear` to redraw the window.